No Lobbying or Political Contributions

-Schlumberger is politically neutral, and has a long standing policy (set forth in our Code of Conduct) against making financial or in-kind contributions to political parties or candidates, even when permitted by law.
+Schlumberger is politically neutral, and has a long standing policy (set forth in our Code of Conduct) against lobbying or making financial or in-kind contributions to political parties or candidates, even when permitted by law.
 Our policy prohibits the use of Company funds or assets for political purposes, including for contributions to any political party, candidate or committee, whether Federal, state or local.
+In addition, the Company does not lobby.

 As a result of the Company's policy of political neutrality, Schlumberger does not maintain a political action committee (“PACs”), nor does it contribute to any third-party PACs or other political entities organized under Section 527 of the Internal Revenue Code.